elIdrissiYounes/GL-CS/README.md

 At this point consider the project a toy unfit for any real use.
 Feel free to help contribute if you have experience either in parsing the gl.xml spec or in generating C# wrappers for OpenGL.

-GL-CS is available under the MIT License.
+GL-CS is available under the zlib License.